 #8.
 Software testing is about building confidence in the product:

 How do you help the developers and organization by doing software testing?
-By testing the software, you are finding bugs and analyzing product from different perspectives, which helps to make the product better and which helps in growing confidence about the product developed.
+By testing the software, you are finding bugs and analyzing product from different perspectives, which helps to make the product better and thereby helps in growing confidence regarding the product developed.

 #9.
 Software testing is about learning fast and implementing new ideas: